- Indoor and Outdoor

 Stratford Park Leisure Centre has not told us about their dining options.

-Stratford Park Leisure Centre has not told us if they are fully wheelchair friendly.
+No, Stratford Park Leisure Centre is not wheelchair friendly.

-Stratford Park Leisure Centre has not told us if they are fully pushchair friendly.
+No, Stratford Park Leisure Centre have stated they are not pushchair friendly.

 Stratford Park Leisure Centre has not told us if they are dog friendly.